This How to Guide for making a geometric plant hanger out of straws was provided to Upcycle My Stuff by Penelope Quinn of Crafty Girl Life Hacks.

 - Wire cutters

-- A pot and pot plant (base of 8cm in diameter)
+- A plant pot and plant (base of 8cm in diameter)

 Step 1: Cut your straws